 - 7.1 Listen to the child, allowing the child to tell what has happen in their own way, and at their own pace.
 Staff must not interrupt a child who is freely recalling significant events. - 7.2 Remain calm.
 Be reassuring and supportive, endeavouring to not respond emotionally. - 7.3 Not ask leading questions.
 Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern.
 Staff are trained to use TED; Tell, Explain, Describe. - 7.4 Make an accurate record of what they have seen/heard using the school's record keeping processes, recording; times, dates or locations mentioned, using as many words and expressions used by the child, as possible.
-Staff must not substitute anatomically correct names for body part names used by the child. - 7.5 Reassure the child that they did the right thing in telling someone. - 7.6 Staff must explain to the child what will happen next and the need for the information to be shared with the DSL. - 7.7 In the unlikely event the DSL and deputy DSL not being available, staff are aware they must share concerns with the most senior member of staff. - 7.8 If there is immediate risk of harm to a child, staff will NOT DELAY and will ring 999. - 7.9 The child will be monitored/accompanied at all times following a disclosure, until a plan is agreed as to how best they can be safeguarded. - 7.10 Following a report of concerns the DSL must: - Decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate.
-The rationale for this decision should be recorded by the DSL. - Normally the school should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
+Staff must not substitute anatomically correct names for body part names used by the child. - 7.5 Reassure the child that they did the right thing in telling someone. - 7.6 Staff must explain to the child what will happen next and the need for the information to be shared with the DSL. - 7.7 In the unlikely event the DSL and deputy DSL not being available, staff are aware they must share concerns with the most senior member of staff.

+7.8 If there is immediate risk of harm to a child, staff will NOT DELAY and will ring 999.

+- 7.9 The child will be monitored/accompanied at all times following a disclosure, until a plan is agreed as to how best they can be safeguarded. - 7.10 Following a report of concerns the DSL must: - Decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate, referring to the guidance When to call the police.
+The rationale for this decision should be recorded by the DSL. - The school should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
 However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with First Response or the police whether the parents/carers should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation.
-The child's views should also be taken into account.

-- If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone in first instance and then completing the Multi Agency Referral Form (MARF) making a clear statement of: - the known facts - any suspicions or allegations - o whether or not there has been any contact with the child's family - If the child is in immediate danger and urgent protective action is required, the police must be called.
-The DSL must then notify First Response of the occurrence and what action has been taken. - If a child needs urgent medical attention, the DSL (or Deputy) should call an ambulance via 999. and contact First Response for advice about informing parents/carers. - NSPCC-When to call the Police should help the DSL to understand when they should consider calling the police and what to expect when they do.
+The child's views should also be taken into account. - If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone immediately, in first instance and then complete the Multi Agency Referral Form (MARF). - If the child is in immediate danger and urgent protective action is required, the police must be called.
+The DSL must then notify First Response of the occurrence and what action has been taken. - If a child needs urgent medical attention, the DSL (or Deputy) should call an ambulance via 999.
+The DSL must then contact First Response for advice about informing parents/carers.